 Fried Corn with Bacon and Fresh Jalapeños is an easy recipe to make at home and enjoy.
 In addition to being delicious, it’s naturally gluten-free as well as dairy-free.
 That makes it an ideal side dish to serve to company, especially if you aren’t sure if your guests may have food allergies.

 As with all recipes, it’s best to gather all ingredients before getting started to ensure you have all that is needed.

 - red onion

 - red bell pepper

 - apple cider vinegar

-To the skillet with bacon drippings, add diced red onion, crushed garlic, red pepper, and jalapeños.
+To the skillet with bacon grease, add diced red onion, crushed garlic, red pepper, and jalapeños.
 Cook until the veggies are soft, about 4 minutes.

 Next, add the corn to the skillet and cook until soft.
 Take the bacon and crumble it and add it to the corn mixture.

 Remove the skillet from the heat and stir in honey and apple cider vinegar.
 Season it with sea salt and red pepper flakes.
 (If you don’t like spicy foods, you can omit the pepper flakes.)

 There’s nothing quite like fresh corn on the cob in the summertime.
 But if you’re looking to change things up, this recipe for Fried Corn with Bacon and Fresh Jalapeños is a perfect way to do it.